googlefonts/how-to-hint-variable-fonts/README.md

 Choose the YInterpolate tool.
 Position the ‘blue circle’, directly over point 28, at the bottom left of the middle bar, and drag to point 19.
 You will see a ‘line’ appear, which takes the form of a draggable ‘elastic band’.
 No code is generated yet until a point is chosen to interpolate.
 Click anywhere on the interpolation line, and drag to the point you want to interpolate, in this case point 8 and release.

-**Note:** Sometimes two points fall very closely together on the outline, so you may need to zoom in see more clearly and to ensure you pick the correct points to interpolate.
+**Note:** Points can be positioned very closely together on the outline, so you may need to zoom in see more clearly and to ensure you pick the correct points to interpolate.

 The following code is generated in the VTTtalk Window.